 1. Bright and Bold

-Listed as a 2019 food and beverage trend were ethnic and cultural flavors that appeal to adventurous consumers and foodies, so it should be no surprise that bright and bold is a top 2020 food trend as well.
-Many foods that were once considered out-of-the-ordinary are now considered mainstream and highly sought after, such as quinoa, hummus, sriracha aioli and riced cauliflower.
+Listed as a 2019 food and beverage trend were ethnic and cultural flavors that appeal to adventurous consumers and foodies (Mail this link), so it should be no surprise that bright and bold is a top 2020 food trend as well.
+Many foods that were once considered out-of-the-ordinary are now considered mainstream and highly sought after, such as quinoa, hummus (Mail this link), sriracha aioli and riced cauliflower.
 As the world becomes more connected, various ethnic and cultural flavor profiles are gaining appeal.

 Bright and bold isn’t just referring to flavor, however.
 Multisensory impact, including appealing colors and creative plating will rank nearly as high as taste in 2020.
 Those who can plate up a dish that is worthy of being posted on a consumer’s Instagram or other social media account have an edge.
 The challenge for food operators and formulators is ensuring that no artificial colors or additives are used to achieve a dish’s visual appeal.

 As consumers pursue more active lifestyles, they want foods that can be consumed on the go.
 A central focus of many food manufacturers is the growth of the snack market, but not just any snacks.
 Sugar-laden options are out and snacks making health claims are in.
 While more than half of consumers report eating three or more snacks per day (Mail this link), 66% of them do so to provide nutritional benefits.